Asset Accounts

 Accounting treatment

-Produced assets are accounted for following standard SNA methodology, with opening stocks, gross fixed capital formation (investment), consumption of fixed capital (depreciation), and closing stocks recorded in physical and monetary terms[80:2].
+Produced assets are accounted for following standard SNA methodology, with opening stocks, gross fixed capital formation (investment), consumption of fixed capital (depreciation), and closing stocks recorded in physical and monetary terms[96].

-For ocean accounting, the important linkages are between produced assets and environmental assets.
-For example:
+For ocean accounting, the important insight is how produced assets interact with environmental assets:

-- Aquaculture investment creates produced assets (infrastructure) that work in conjunction with environmental assets (water quality, marine ecosystems providing supporting services)
+- Aquaculture investment creates produced assets (infrastructure) that depend on environmental assets (water quality, marine ecosystems providing supporting services).
+If the environmental asset degrades, the produced asset becomes less productive.

-- Offshore oil and gas investment creates produced assets that enable extraction of environmental assets (mineral resources)
+- Offshore oil and gas investment creates produced assets that enable extraction of environmental assets (mineral resources).
+The produced asset depreciates through use, while the environmental asset depletes through extraction.

 These connections should be reflected in integrated accounts that present produced and environmental assets together, enabling analysis of total ocean wealth and its composition.
 Combined presentations of environmental and economic accounts are addressed in TG-3.8 Combined Presentations.